Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 A hiker takes a break while looking down on a rolling valley.

-My group had asked our Guide for Quechua phrases to encourage the porters as they passed by.
-The only Quechua phrase I remember is “Haku!” which means “Let’s go!”.
+My group had asked our Guide for Quechua phrases to encourage the porters as they passed.
+The only Quechua phrase I remember is “Haku!” (“Let’s go!”).
 Seeing some of the porters’ faces light up when their efforts were acknowledged was priceless!

 A hiker looks back as they trek behind porters on the Inca Trail.